This is the place: has up-and-coming Prestwich finally arrived?

 “We’ve already seen how the council’s £2m investment in Prestwich High Street has benefited the town,” says Labour councillor Eamonn O’Brien.
 “Whilst most other high streets are dying, Prestwich is buzzing and has a growing offer of food and drink places that have added to its reputation as one of the best places to live in.”

-This is the Place is the name of a poem written by Tony Walsh commissioned by Forever Manchester, the one and only charity that raises money to fund and support community activity across Greater Manchester.
-And they can’t do it without your help.
-So please donate what you can because investing in your local community to help it thrive can be a hugely rewarding experience.
+This is the Place is the name of a poem by Tony Walsh commissioned by Forever Manchester, who manage the I Love Manchester Foundation raising money to fund and support community activity across Greater Manchester.
+And we can’t do it without your help.
+So donate what you can because investing in your local community to help it thrive can be a hugely rewarding experience.
 There’s a unique sense of satisfaction in knowing that you are making a real difference in the lives of others, especially those close to home.

 Share